jfcliche/EEMON42/README.md

 v1 hardware:
   - GPIO9 can be pull down and prevent micropython boot if encoder is left in mid-position
   - Missing GPIO2 & GPIO8 pullup (but still works without those)
-  - A reset swwitch would be nice, but is becoming les and less necessary as hardware matures
+  - A reset switch would be nice, but is becoming les and less necessary as hardware matures
   - A power LED would prevent accidental soldering on a powered board...
   - Pad and copper pour cleareaces too small close to USB connector: rookie solderers might cause shorts when applying too much solder...
   - serial number chip (or some GPIO strapping) might be useful for software to identify the hardware automatically. rev2 GPIOs assignments will change.